PiSugar/sugar-wifi-conf/README.md

 ```

-### By editing the custom config file, you can let the pi broadcast custom data, recieve and execute custom shell scripts
+### Custom configuration

-note: please ensure that the config file is accessable.
+By editing the custom config file, you can let the pi broadcast custom data, recieve and execute custom shell scripts.
+Note: please ensure that the config file is accessable.

 custom_config.json example